-Exclusive Arnie Gundersen Interview: The Dangers of Fukushima Are Worse and Longer-lived Than We Think
+Exclusive Arnie Gundersen Interview: The Dangers of Fukushima Are Worse and Longer-Lived Than We Think

-"I have said it's worse than Chernobyl and I’ll stand by that.
+"I have said it's worse than Chernobyl, and I’ll stand by that.
 There was an enormous amount of radiation given out in the first two to three weeks of the event.
-And add the wind blowing in-land.
+And add the wind blowing inland.
 It could very well have brought the nation of Japan to its knees.
-I mean, there is so much contamination that luckily wound up in the Pacific Ocean as compared to across the nation of Japan - it could have cut Japan in half.
-But now the winds have turned, so they are heading to the south toward Tokyo and now my concern and my advice to friends that if there is a severe aftershock and the Unit 4 building collapses, leave.
-We are well beyond where any science has ever gone at that point and nuclear fuel lying on the ground and getting hot is not a condition that anyone has ever analyzed."
+I mean, there is so much contamination that luckily wound up in the Pacific Ocean as compared to across the nation of Japan – it could have cut Japan in half.
+But now the winds have turned, so they are heading to the south toward Tokyo, and now my concern and my advice to friends that if there is a severe aftershock and the Unit 4 building collapses, leave.
+We are well beyond where any science has ever gone at that point, and nuclear fuel lying on the ground and getting hot is not a condition that anyone has ever analyzed."

-So cautions Arnie Gundersen, widely-regarded to be the best nuclear analyst covering Japan's Fukushima disaster.
+So cautions Arnie Gundersen, widely regarded to be the best nuclear analyst covering Japan's Fukushima disaster.
 The situation on the ground at the crippled reactors remains precarious and at a minimum it will be years before it can be hoped to be truly contained.
-In the near term, the reactors remain particularly vulnerable to sizable aftershocks, which still have decent probability of occuring.
+In the near term, the reactors remain particularly vulnerable to sizable aftershocks, which still have decent probability of occurring.
 On top of this is a growing threat of 'hot particle' contamination risk to more populated areas as weather patterns shift with the typhoon season and groundwater seepage.

 In Part 1 of this interview, Chris and Arnie recap the damage wrought to Fukushima's reactors by the tsunami, the steps TEPCO is taking to address it, and the biggest operational risks that remain at this time.
-In Part 2, they dive into the health risks still posed by the situation there and what individuals should do (including those on the US west coast) if it worsens.
+In Part 2, they dive into the health risks still posed by the situation there and what individuals should do (including those on the US West Coast) if it worsens.

 Click the play button below to listen to Part 1 of Chris' interview with Arnie Gundersen (runtime 36m:31s):